learn-programing/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About us
-subtitle: Who we are & what motivates us
+subtitle: Who we are, what motivates us
 ---

 <hr/>